ikrima/gamedevguide/contents/guides/ue4guide/wip/tolva/Tolva_ Perf Analyzer Mode.md

 10. Test If Post Processing

-1. - Show PostProcessing
+10. - Show PostProcessing
     - Show PostProcessMaterial (this is for toggling custom postprocessing materials which are usually very expensive)
     - Show AntiAliasing
     - Show Decals

 11) Disable rendering features in order of priority by r.LimitRenderingFeatures=FeatureLevel.
 Feature Levels:

 1) 1.
 AntiAliasing
-   2. EyeAdaptation
+   2\.
+EyeAdaptation
-   3. SeparateTranslucency
+   3\.
+SeparateTranslucency
-   4. DepthOfField
+   4\.
+DepthOfField
-   5. AmbientOcclusion
+   5\.
+AmbientOcclusion
-   6. CameraImperfections
+   6\.
+CameraImperfections
-   7. Decals
+   7\.
+Decals
-   8. LensFlares
+   8\.
+LensFlares
-   9. Bloom
+   9\.
+Bloom
-   10. ColorGrading
+   10\.
+ColorGrading
-   11. Tonemapper
+   11\.
+Tonemapper
-   12. Refraction
+   12\.
+Refraction
-   13. ReflectionEnvironment
+   13\.
+ReflectionEnvironment
-   14. AmbientCubemap
+   14\.
+AmbientCubemap
-   15. MotionBlur
+   15\.
+MotionBlur
-   16. DirectLighting
+   16\.
+DirectLighting
-   17. Lighting
+   17\.
+Lighting
-   18. Translucency
+   18\.
+Translucency
-   19. TextRender
+   19\.
+TextRender
-   20. Particles
+   20\.
+Particles
-   21. SkeletalMeshes
+   21\.
+SkeletalMeshes
-   22. StaticMeshes
+   22\.
+StaticMeshes
-   23. BSP
+   23\.
+BSP
-   24. Paper2DSprites
+   24\.
+Paper2DSprites

 ## Profiling Draw Thread Performance:

 1. Look at Draw Call Counter and make sure it's within budget

    - Stat RHI

 - Stat SceneRendering
   - Look at triangle counts.
-You can do show \[object category\] to turn off big groups of objects to see where triangle counts are coming from
+You can do show \[object category] to turn off big groups of objects to see where triangle counts are coming from
     - Show shadows
     - Show dynamicshadows